SebastianMaierEPFL/talentedsoup-website/e_i.md

   To allow meaningful cross-sectional comparison, all three components are standardized using z-score normalization.
 The Emotional Index is then defined as a weighted combination of the standardized components:
   <img width="529" height="89" alt="image" src="https://github.com/user-attachments/assets/9c9be9ea-bdc3-4815-800d-0d2435d19f99" />
 ​
-Assets are classified according to the sign of their standardized EI score: for assets that have non-zero normalized EI scores, it is labeled as "Extroverted" else Introverted.
+Assets are classified according to the sign of their standardized EI score: for assets that have positive EI scores, it is labeled as "Extroverted" else Introverted.

 **Hypotheses Study :**